Risklytics/Project/README.md

 If you get an error about "quota" or "F1 VMs = 0", change the sku_name in main.tf to "B1" instead of "F1".

 If a name like quizstorage is already taken, change it to something unique like quizstorage12345.

-🙋 Need Help?
-If you're stuck, try:

-Googling the error message

-Asking your teacher or classmates

-Exploring Terraform Docs

 Team Members and Roles:
 Hemanth Mamidi - worked on web design